Berkeley-MDes/tdf-fa23-equilet/_pw_tutorial/_readme.md

 1. Click on the small grey checkbox located in this menubar. <div align="center"><img src="pw_compile_flash.png" width="75%"></img></div>

+1. If the compilation was successful you will see the following in the Terminal: `*** COMPILED SUCCESSFULLY ***`.
+Success!

 **Note1:** compilation can take some time.
 Please be patient with the process, which is dependant on a number of factors including whether it is the first time you've compiled this code, if you need to download elements, if you are running Particle Workbench on a slower computer, etc.*

 **Note2:** Your compilation may have errors.
 If it does, please report them to one of your professors and/or TA so that we can assist you in the process of debugging.
-If the compilation was successful you will see the following in the `TERMINAL`:  `*** COMPILED SUCCESSFULLY ***`.
-Success!

 #### Flashing your code to the Photon 2